 Understudy Testing

-Students regularly respond both straightforwardly and in a roundabout way to light feeling.
-The response of the student of the eye getting immediate brightening is known as the immediate reaction; the response of the other understudy is known as the consensual reaction.
+Students often react directly and indirectly to light emotions.
+The reaction of the eye becoming instantly brighter in one student is referred to as the immediate reaction; meanwhile, the response in the other student is termed the consensual reaction.

-Argyll Robertson understudy.
+Argyll Robertson apprentice.

-Marcus Gunn understudy.
+Marcus Gunn alternate.

 Injury.

-Pupil: Aperture Of The Eye VIDEO
+Pupil: Eye Aperture VIDEO

 Comments